kyladawon/recipe_model/README.md

 **Modeling algorithm**

 For the final model, we used **`DecisionTreeRegressor()`.** In the previous part, we decided that our baseline model - linear regression - is not a good model.
 Thus, we decided to use `DecisionTreeRegressor`, trying to capture non-linear relationships between features and target variable `review_count`.
-The `DecisionTreeRegressor()` algorithm would recursively splits the data based on the mean squared error, which we set it as a criterion for our model, to create a tree structure.
-It would assign values to nodes and predicts the target variable - `review_count` -
+The `DecisionTreeRegressor()` algorithm would recursively split the data based on the mean squared error, which we set it as a criterion for our model, to create a tree structure.
+Then, it would assign values to nodes and predict the target variable - `review_count` - for new samples by going through the nodes.

-assigning constant values to leaf nodes, and predicts continuous target variable values by traversing the tree for new samples.

 First, we defined a set of hyperparameters like below.